 Every instructor provides his students with a course syllabus that details his or her expectations, grading policies, and other relevant information.
 Among the more important parts of the syllabus is the statement of student learning outcomes: what the student is expected to know, value, and be able to do by the end of the class.
-A complete list of components expected in a syllabus is given in the Syllabus Checklist.
+A complete list of components expected in a syllabus and other first-day handouts is given in the Syllabus Checklist.

 The course syllabi for different faculty members, even those teaching the same course, will be different, since every instructor has their own approach and strategies that they have found to work best for them and their students.